nhs-england-tools/make-devops/README.md

 ## Use cases

-- CI/CD building blocks to support a clean implementation of your pipelines
+- CI/CD building blocks to support a clean implementation of your pipelines, and vendor agnostic
 - Development workflow with highly customisable project automation scripts (inspired by dotfiles) for advanced \*NIX shell scripting
 - macOS setup to complement the above and fully automate development environment provisioning